NebzHB/dependance.lib/README.md

 Adding subStep for sub script that would want to have their own steps, please define those variables in your subscript (or by passing it as argument if you want a generic subscript for multiple plugins)

-startSubStep= lower range of pourcentage your subscript will begin with (default 10)
+firstSubStep= lower range of pourcentage your subscript will begin with (default 10)

-stopSubStep= higher range of pourcentage your subscript will finish with (default 50)
+lastSubStep= higher range of pourcentage your subscript will finish with (default 50)

 numSubStepMax= max number of call to subStep you'll make in your subscript (to compute the percentage increment of each of your step) (default 9 -> 5% for each steps)